Knowledge-based variable selection for learning rules from proteomic data

 Digital Object Identifier (DOI)

 Lustgarten, Jonathan L.; Visweswaran, Shyam; Bowser, Robert P.; Hogan, William R.; and Gopalakrishnan, Vanathi, "Knowledge-based variable selection for learning rules from proteomic data" (2009).
-Neurobiology.
+Translational Neuroscience.
 578.